 Our aim is to facilitate a collaboration between home, school, and our Academy to complement the good work already being done.
 ALC's philosophy recognizes parents as the primary educators of their children and the final decision-makers regarding what their children learn at ALC.
 Tags: Online classes, online schools, online courses

-On top of exceptional academic results, Academy Learning Centers builds the confidence, motivation, and focus truly needed to succeed in academic environments.
+On top of exceptional academic results, Academy Learning builds the confidence, motivation, and focus truly needed to succeed in academic environments.

 The hidden costs and extra fees with most tutoring companies can be exhausting and discouraging.
-Academy Learning Center is completely transparent from the beginning.
-We use Pike13, a software that includes visibility for clients, for our appointments and pricing.
+Academy Learning is completely transparent from the beginning.
+We use Pike13, a software program that includes visibility for clients, for our appointments and pricing.